-Legendary songwriter/guitarist Dave Mason was the subject of a cover feature by 20th Century Guitar Magazine.
+Legendary songwriter/guitarist Dave Mason was the subject of a cover feature by 20th Century Guitar Magazine in 2003.
 Dave was a founding member of the famous West Midlands group Traffic along with Jim Capaldi, Steve Winwood, and Chris Wood.

 While a member of Traffic, Dave Mason composed some classic songs for the group including the psychedelic masterpiece Hole In My Shoe which was a top U.K. chart hit for the band in 1967, and Feelin' Alright, a song that has been covered many times by other artists.
 Dave had re-located to the United States by 1970 where he has since enjoyed a long and successful solo career.